gisgeolab/ARPA_Weather_plugin/README.md

 ### Choosing the Data Source
 With this plugin, you have the flexibility to choose whether to retrieve data from the Socrata Open Data API for the current month or from yearly CSV files for older data.
 You can easily select your preferred data source at the beginning of the process, and the plugin will automatically request data from the API or CSV files based on the selected date range.

 It is important to note that using this plugin does not require an API token, but you may need one to access all datasets on Open Data Lombardia on Socrata API without any limitations.
-Additionally, the CSV files are automatically downloaded by the plugin, and processed using the Dask Python library.
+Additionally, the CSV files are automatically downloaded by the plugin, and processed using the dask Python library.

 There are a few important things to keep in mind when using CSV files with this plugin.
 Firstly, only dates within the same year can be processed, as the size of the CSV files is around 2GB.
 Furthermore, when QGIS is closed, all downloaded CSV files are deleted.
 These files are stored in the tmp folder inside the plugin directory, and a link to the folder is provided by the plugin.
 Lastly, if the CSV file for the selected year is already available, the CSV folder won't be downloaded.